LazaUK/AzureSphere-MT3620/README.md

 </p>

 ## Infrastructure Setup:
-1. In Azure portal, create and link to each other Azure IoT Hub and Azure IoT Hub Device Provisioning Service (DPS) resources, using the following Quick Setup guide: https://docs.microsoft.com/en-us/azure/iot-dps/quick-setup-auto-provision.
+1. In Azure portal, create and link to each other Azure IoT Hub and Azure IoT Hub Device Provisioning Service (DPS) resources, using the following [Quick Setup guide](https://docs.microsoft.com/en-us/azure/iot-dps/quick-setup-auto-provision).

 > **Note**: To use Device Twin capability, IoT Hub should be on the Standard pricing tier.